npchat/npchat-web/readme.md

 ```

 #### 2.1.3 Client signs challenge with ECDSA P-256 private key
+Client signs the challenge text using their private auth key.
+Then they return the solution along with the challenge & public key.
 ```JS
 // webclient/src/controller/websocket  async handleMessage(event, resolve)
 if (data.challenge) {